BLCM/BLCMods/Pre Sequel Mods/Astor/ReadMe.md

 ## French Translation:

-- __UCP French Translation__ un simple patch de traduction qui permet d'obtenir en Français tous ajouts de texte (Anglais) du Mod *UCP 2.2*.
+- __UCP French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *UCP 2.2*.

 * * * * *